Catafrancia123/Valorant2D/README.md

 # ParkourBox
 </div>

+## Description
-A clone of [Geometry Dash](https://geometrydash.io/) I made it just because i want to learn GML
+A clone of [Geometry Dash](https://geometrydash.io/) but parkour.
+I made it just because i want to learn GML, and game making

 ## Download